ejmastnak/ejmastnak.com/content/tutorials/vim-latex/vimtex/index.md

 1. The action works in normal mode, so we will use `nmap` for remapping it (use `xmap` for visual mode, `omap` for operator-pending mode, etc.)
 1. We will replace the default mapping, `ds$` (which is a bit difficult to type), with the more convenient `dsm`.

-To implement this change, place the following code in your `ftplugin/tex.vim` (or similar):
+To implement this change, place the following code in [an appropriate config file](#configuration):

 ```vim
 " Use `dsm` to delete surrounding math (replacing the default shorcut `ds$`)